Backbase/backbase-openapi-tools/rules.md

 ## B001: No license information allowed

-OpenAPI must not contain a license  because it's covered by the License Agreement we already negotiate with customers.
+Specs must not contain a license.
+They are covered by the license agreement already negotiated with customers.

 ## B002: All operationIds must be unique